BradoBrain/CombineLearning/README.md

 .ignoreOutput - operator that ignore anything that comes down pipeline (it will never reach a subscriber).
 Sink still detects when it is finished or failed.

+.reduce - operator that is identical to .scan but publishes only one item at the end.

 // Selecting